-In June 2022, the GASB issued Statement No. 101, Compensated Absences.
+- In June 2022, the GASB issued Statement No. 101, Compensated Absences.
 The unified recognition and measurement model in this Statement will result in a liability for compensated absences that more appropriately reflects when a government incurs an obligation.
 In addition, the model can be applied consistently to any type of compensated absence and will eliminate potential comparability issues between governments that offer different types of leave.
 The model also will result in a more robust estimate of the amount of compensated absences that a government will pay or settle, which will enhance the relevance and reliability of information about the liability for compensated absences.
+The requirements of this Statement are effective for fiscal years ending September 30, 2025, and all reporting periods thereafter. - In December 2023, the GASB issued Statement No. 102, Certain Risk Disclosures.
+The requirements of this Statement will improve financial reporting by providing users of financial statements with essential information that currently is not often provided.
+The disclosures will provide users with timely information regarding certain concentrations or constraints and related events that have occurred or have begun to occur that make a government vulnerable to a substantial impact.
+As a result, users will have better information with which to understand and anticipate certain risks to a government's financial condition.
 The requirements of this Statement are effective for fiscal years ending September 30, 2025, and all reporting periods thereafter.
-Earlier application is encouraged.